 6) Garmin Vivoactive HR GPS Smart Watch: This is a relatively new purchase.
 I bought it last year when I started running more, but I've been attached to it ever since.
 I wear it pretty much everyday.
 I was looking for a good athletic, heart rate watch with GPS that didn't look 100% manly.
 Some of the models out there are super cool, but they are huge.
 This was the perfect mix of good technology and slimmer profile.
 I love this thing now.

-7) La Sportiva Solutions Climbing Shoe: I've tried quite a few different climbing shoes, but these are my favorite so far for an agressive bouldering climbing shoe.
-These are my go-to's for Bishop Season, and I wore them the whole time in South Africa.
+7) La Sportiva Skwamas Climbing Shoe: I've tried quite a few different climbing shoes, but these are my favorite so far for an aggressive bouldering climbing shoe.
+These are my go-to's for Bishop Season.
 Now, I don't wear these for long sport routes, because they aren't comfortable for longer routes, but they are great for bouldering.
-I've also almost had the same pair for 2 years now.
 I've had them re-soled once, but they hold up great!
 Once this re-sole wears out, I will be buying another pair of these.
-They also come in mens yellow, though I've seen women wear the yellow ones and men wear the pink ones... so whatever your preference is.

 8) Trango Rock Prodigy Training Center: Love this hangboard.
 Has some great options, and may I love it even more because we built this sweet corner build out to go with it, complete with pulley system to take some weight off of harder finger holds.